jonatas/ideia.me/_posts/2022-09-07-using-the-timescale-gem-with-ruby.md

 ]
 ```

+If you're interested in materializing the time_bucket grouped results to faster access to the processed data, take a look in the [Creating continous aggregates with Ruby and Timescale][21] post.

 ### Querying metadata

 The gem also contains several methods to inspect the Timescale metadata.
 So let's start diving into the methods and how they can be helpful.